 SHRI C. D. DESHMUKH: Yes.
-They account only lor perhaps about one-third of the total paid-up capital or one-fourth.
+They account only for perhaps about onethird of the total paid-up capital or one-fourth.

-SHRI H. C. DASAPPA (Mysore) 1,720 managed by 1,340 managing agents.
+SHRI H. C. DASAPPA (Mysore): 1,720 managed by 1,340 managing agents.
 This is on page 25 of this printed brochure of Finance Minister's speech delivered in the Lok Sabha.